GoogleCloudPlatform/python-compat-runtime/README.md

 multicore_runtime/dev/Dockerfile (ADD . /app) and concatenating the files, with the repository's version first.

+Also copy the gunicorn_config.py file from the repository to your application's root directory.
+(When the runtime is prepared as a precompiled image, a default will be included in the image and this step will become optional.)

 This Dockerfile will download the latest release of the runtime directly from Github.
 If you would like to instead use a version of the runtime you have modified or that has not yet been released, see the "Building your own version"